Exploring Singularities in point clouds with the graph Laplacian: An explicit approach: Construction of the neural network dataset

+In order to create our data-set we begin by setting up a regression problem, i.e. we sample $\mathcal{D}=\{x_1,\ldots,x_{100}\}$ from the uniform density on the unit circle in $\R^2$, and our data pairs for the regression is then $(x_i,f_{W^\ast}(x_i))$.
+We are interested in the zero set of the neural network with respect to the dataset $(x_i,f_{W^\ast}(x_i))$, i.e.

-To try to limit computations, we use interval constraint propagation, and more specifically forward-backward propagation in the computational tree of the expressions $|f_W(x_i) - f_W^{*}(x_i) | < \delta$, where $\delta \approx 10^{-16}$, or machine epsilon, and the set of samples $\mathcal{D}$ has size 100 to produce a paving (a covering of boxes).
+To try to limit computations, we use interval constraint propagation, and more specifically forward-backward propagation in the computational tree of the expressions $|f_W(x_i) - f_W^{*}(x_i) | < \delta$, where $\delta \approx 10^{-16}$ and $x_i \in \mathcal{D}$ to produce a paving (a true covering of boxes).
 For more information about these methods, see \cite{jaulin2014introduction,jaulin2001guaranteed,david_p_sanders_2022_5888392}.
-The result of this paving is a set of boxes $\mathbb{X}^+$, where each box in $\mathbb{X}^+$ has a maximum width of $0.01$.
+The resulting paving is a set of boxes $\mathbb{X}^+$, where each box in $\mathbb{X}^+$ has a maximum width of $0.01$.
+We will again reiterate here that the choice of $k=3$ and box-size $0.01$ is what we found to be the largest $k$ and smallest box size that still allowed us to compute the zero set in a reasonable time, and we ended up with roughly $10^7$ boxes in $\mathbb{X}^+$.

 To construct a point of the zero set we will simply choose the centroid of each box as a representative.
 By construction, we know that such a centroid is at most $0.005\sqrt{6}$ distance away from a point in $\widehat{\Omega}_\delta$.
+In our experiment, this leads to a dataset of $12,753,597$ points $X$ that are within a small distance ($0.005\sqrt{6}$) of $\widehat{\Omega}_\delta$ such that if we put a box around each with side-length $0.01$, then the union of these boxes will cover $\widehat{\Omega}_\delta$.
+This is in contrast with other search methods, like a grid search (which would require $\sim 10^{19}$ boxes) or a random search (hitting probability is $10^{-13}$) that cannot guarantee the coverage of $\widehat{\Omega}_\delta$.